 Canadians are known for our politeness and welcoming nature.
 However, when it comes to Canada thistle those things go right out the window.
 We hate this plant!
 Despite its name, Canada thistle is not native to this county, it originates from Europe and like all invasive species we wish it would have stayed where it came from.
 It’s nasty.
 Thistle is very hard to control because it spreads by its roots (horizontally spread up to 4.5 meters and up to 6 meters deep) as well as by floating seeds that can stay dormant in the soil for up to 20 years.
 It tends to pop up in areas that have disturbed ground, in overgrazed pastures, and riparian areas.
 It is very detrimental to have.
 From an agricultural perspective, cattle rarely eat it and when it establishes it chokes out beneficial forages.
 From an ecological perspective it out competes native plant species and when it establishes dense patches in riparian areas it can lead to the loss of nesting habitat for waterfowl.

 Normally control methods are chemically spraying the plants or mowing them down repeatedly.
 However, due to environmental concerns those are not options for when thistle infects riparian or other environmentally sensitive areas.
 This is where our little insect friends come into play.
 Highway 2 Conservation has been involved with biological control of Canada thistle since 2014.
 We have used two different insects: thistle stem mining weevil (Hadroplontus litura) and thistle gall fly (Urophora cardui).
 We currently have five trial sites to monitor the effectiveness of the biological control.
 Three are on pasture, one in a riparian area at one of our Riparian Improvement Program sites and one on a protected conservation site.
 We also sell the insects on a yearly basis to producers interested in trying them as an alternative control method.
 Biological control is not as affective as spraying or mowing in terms of the time it takes to achieve control.
 But if it is the only option and you can be patient, control is possible.
-Our gall fly orders for 2019 will be coming in from Montana shortly, hopefully by the second week in July.
+Our gall fly orders for 2019 will be coming in from Montana shortly, perhaps as soon as next week.
 We are looking forward to adding fresh fly stock to our trial sites and providing 10 farms with flies to start controlling their thistle problem.

 And finally, let’s talk about the image most people have of Canada; majestic mountains, wide open prairies, and rugged tundra.
 We don’t have any of those things in the H2C area.
 What we do have is a landscape that is primarily in the central parkland and dry and central mixed wood ecozones.
 What that means is we have gently rolling land with mostly aspen and white spruce forests with some plains and wetlands and rivers that wind through the whole thing.
 We also have vast amounts of agricultural land.
 So what we have is not exactly what people first think of when it comes to Canadian landscapes.
 But I think it is beautiful and special in its own right!
 In the H2C area there is a good balance between the natural vegetation and agricultural land.
 There are lots of trees, cows and crops.
 Our producers are the stewards of the land in our area and they do an awesome job of it.
 However, sometimes they need help remedying an environmental problem and that is where I come in to help, with trees!
 Not trees planted just anywhere though, rather along specific areas where they are most needed.
 The biggest environmental challenges we face are related to riparian health issues.
 Unfortunately, current landowners, or landowners in the past, did not implement the best management practices that would maintain a healthy riparian area.
 This has resulted in significant erosion and weed problems and a lack of biodiversity along waterways.
 This impacts water quality, fish habitat and the recreational value of our water.
 Our Riparian Improvement Program is designed to encourage significant riparian buffer adoption by crop and cattle producers into their operations, thus reducing the effects of inputs, erosion and habitat degradation within agricultural systems.
 We have seven Riparian Improvement Program sites that we have been working on since 2014.
 This year we added three new ones, one in each one of H2C’s Counties.
 Through this program we work with landowners to restore damaged riparian areas that have occurred as a result of unsustainable agricultural practices.
 For cattle producers this means restricting access through fencing and then replanting riparian vegetation.
 The livestock are fenced out of the riparian area for the time it takes for the land to recover, then in the future they can be allowed back in for grazing during certain times of the year.
 For crop producers this means establishing a buffer zone where no crops are planted directly beside the waterway, and then planting trees and shrubs in that area.
 When the ground is not longer in crop, deep rooted natural vegetation can regrow and erosion is greatly decreased.
 The new sites added this year are all awesome additions to the program.
 We have two pasture locations and one site on cropland.
 It’s a lot of work returning these areas to their healthiest form.
 From the start of site selection to completing planting can take thee to four years.
 Then for the plants to mature takes several more years.
 Hence why we also work to educate producers as it is a lot easier just to leave the riparian vegetation in place versus undergoing the monumental effort in restoring it!
 We do this work not only for the benefit of the agricultural producers, but also to keep a healthy environment and landscape.
 While it might not be the most common landscape people think of when they think of Canada it definitely is important to me and the producers in the H2C area and is worth working for.